TrustFrame/git-cryptography-protocol/Git Cryptography Protocol.md

 The general flow of the signed Git object verification process is as follows:

-1. Git parses the `signtype` field from the signed object to determine the signature scheme used to generate the signature.
+1. Git parses the `signtype` field from the signed object to determine the signature type.
-2. Git calculates the verifying executable to execute from the config file and command line options using the signature scheme name.
+2. Git calculates the verification tool to execute from the config file and command line options using the signature type.
-3. Git pipe-forks a child process to execute the verification executable.
+3. Git pipe-forks a child process to execute the verification tool.
 For the purposes of the protocol, Git is the client and the verification tool is the server.
-4. The verification tool starts the session by sending an `OK` command.
+4. The verification tool starts the operation by sending an `OK` command.
 5. Git parses any `signoption` fields from the signed object and issues `OPTION` commands for each `signoption` field.
 The verification tool responds with `OK` in response to each `OPTION` if the option is valid.
-If the option is not valid, the verification tool responds with an `ERR` command and the verification session will end following steps 11 and 12 below.
-Git will pass all options to the verification tool and some may not be relevant.
-The verification tool shall ignore irrelevant options and only respond with `ERR` for relevant options with invalid values.
+If the option is not valid, the verification tool responds with an `ERR` command and the verification operation ends, executing steps 11 and 12 below.
+Git passes all options to the verification tool and some may not be relevant.
+The verification tool shall ignore options that are not relevant and only respond with `ERR` for relevant options with invalid values.
 6. Git issues zero or more `OPTION` commands to the verification tool to pass the options from the config file.
-Because these come after the options from the signed object, these overrride any prior options from the signed object that have the same token.
+Because these come after the options from the signed object, these override any prior options from the signed object that have the same token.
 7. Git issues zero or more `OPTION` commands to the verification tool to pass the options from the command line.
 Because these come last, they override any prior options from the signed object and the config file that have the same token.
 8. Git parses the `sign` field and issues the `SIGNATURE` command followed by `D` commands to send the signature data to the verification tool.
 Git sends the `END` command after the last `D` command to signal the end of the signature data.
 The verification tool responds with either an `OK` or `ERR` command to signal success or failure.
-On failure the verification session is terminated using steps X and Y below.
+On failure the verification operation is terminated using steps X and Y below.
 9. Git sends the `VERIFY` command followed by one or more `D` commands to send the object data to the verification tool for signature verification.
 Git sends the `END` command to signal the end of the object data.
 10. The verification tool responds with one or more `D` commands with the results of the verification process.
 If the verification process was successful, the verification tool sends the `OK` command after the last `D` command to signal the end of the result data.
 If the verification failed, the verification tool sends the `ERR` command after the last `D` command to signal the end of the result data.
-11. Git then sends the `BYE` command to end the session.
+11. Git then sends the `BYE` command to end the operation.
-12. The verification tool acknowledges the session ending by sending an `OK` command and then exits execution.
+12. The verification tool acknowledges the operation ending by sending an `OK` command and then exits execution.

-An example successful verification session is illustrated below.
-The lines beginning with "S: " are sent from the verification tool to Git and lines starting with "C: " are sent from Git to the signing tool.
+An example successful verification operation is illustrated below.
+The lines beginning with `S:` are sent from the verification tool to Git and lines starting with `C:` are sent from Git to the verification tool.

 ```
 S: 0006OK